 9. A smartphone windshield holder

-If renting a car, GPS is a common add-on that’s commonly applied as a daily rate upwards of $15/day.
-It can be significantly cheaper to navigate yourself with a data plan and smartphone windshield holder.
+Invest in a phone holder for your car and cut the costs of renting a GPS with your rental (psst, check our rental booking hacks here).
+You'll save money navigating yourself with a data plan and smartphone windshield holder.
 Be sure to research beforehand how to get data on your phone (which you may want while travelling anyway), or ask at the Tourist Information desk at the airport upon arrival if applicable.

 10. A GPS device